 II.
 MATERIALS AND METHODS

 There are several published methodologies for automatic ECG delineation.
-Particularly in this work we discuss the multiscale Wavelet Transform (WT) based delineator previously described and validated in [18] and [19].
-Notation can be found in Appendix A.
+Particularly in this paper we discuss the multiscale wavelet transform (WT)-based delineator previously described and validated in [18] and [19].
+Notation can be found in Appendix.

 A. Automatic Delineation